 A few years ago, my husband and I toured the east and west coasts of Australia searching for the ultimate beach.
 We found so many stunning beaches, but the one which made the biggest impact on me was Shell Beach which is in the Shark Bay World Heritage Area in Western Australia.

 When we heard about a beach of shells, we pictured something like the pebble beaches we were used to in the UK but thought we’d stop by to take a quick look.
 Instead, we discovered the most stunning destination that took our breath away.
 The shells are the purest white, against the clear turquoise water and the big blue sky.
 At a distance, it just looks like powder white sand, but it is made up of billions of tiny, pretty white shells.
-It’s one of the most beautiful places I’ve ever been.
+It’s one of the most beautiful places I’ve ever been to.
 And it was totally deserted too!

 Turquoise Bay, Cape Range National Park